-Uh, it is definitely to the average person that wants to treat it that way, but if you can kind of trick your brain into thinking that every kick is the same, why would a, a 51 yard game winning kick me any different than a, then a 30 yard kick?
+Uh, it is definitely to the average person that wants to treat it that way, but if you can kind of trick your brain into thinking that every kick is the same, why would a 51-yard game-winning kick me any different than a, then a 30-yard kick?
 The beginning of the game?
 There’s, there’s no difference why I don’t need to treat that kid any differently than I would. in, in any other circumstance or situation.
-That’s the thing too is if you’re, if you, if you look at the results or the consequences of your actions on the field, if you look at the, the results or the consequences of what you’re about to do, then that’s going to put pressure on yourself.
-But if you just treat it like just, just another day, just you you’ve done that same kick a million times.
+That’s the thing too is if you’re, if you, if you look at the results or the consequences of your actions on the field, if you look at the results or the consequences of what you’re about to do, then that’s going to put pressure on yourself.
+But if you just treat it like just, just another day, just you’ve done that same kick a million times.

 Mike Hollis (00:12:16):